There’s lots of talk out there about a hormone called Anti-Mullerian Hormone or AMH.

 amh-levels-explained-4

-Primordial follicles are small and flat, dormant cells that are covered in one thin layer of protective cells.
+Primordial follicles are small and flat, dormant cells covered in one thin layer of protective cells.

 When a primordial follicle is stimulated, it develops into a primary follicle.
-Follicles in the primary stage begin dividing which allows for the continued growth of cells in the ovaries.
+Follicles in the primary stage begin dividing allowing for the continued growth of cells in the ovaries.

-Antral follicles or secondary follicles are capable of growing as large as follicle-stimulating hormone allows.
-Antral follicles are mature ovarian follicles that hold and nourish the immature egg which will later burst through the ovary wall and travel through the fallopian tube.
+Antral follicles or secondary follicles can grow as large as follicle-stimulating hormone allows.
+Antral follicles are mature ovarian follicles that hold and nourish the immature egg that will later burst through the ovary wall and travel through the fallopian tube.

-This might all seem a bit "out-there" but it is the release of these follicles that allows for the production of progesterone and estrogen, both of which control the timing and symptoms of your period and menstrual cycle overall.
-Next let's move onto the all important question of where your AMH levels should be depending on your age.
+The release of these follicles allows for the production of progesterone and estrogen, both control the timing and symptoms of your period and menstrual cycle overall.

-Normal AMH levels are solely dependant on your age because as described, our number follicles and developing eggs are responsible for the amount of circulating AMH in our blood.
+Normal AMH levels are solely dependent on your age because as described, our number follicles and developing eggs are responsible for the amount of circulating AMH in our blood.

-What is also important to note is that while girls are born with approximately 2,000,000 eggs, this number will have depleted to 400,000 by the time a girl reaches puberty.
-From the a girl's first period, she will begin to lose about 1000 eggs a month.
+While girls are born with approximately 2 million eggs, this number will have depleted to 400,000 by the time a girl reaches puberty.
+From the girl's first period, she will begin to lose about 1,000 eggs a month.
 Therefore it is no surprise that AMH levels will also begin to lower as you get older.

 amh-levels-explained-1-1